winglang/wing/docs/docs/04-standard-library/02-std/api-reference.md

 - *Type:* num

-returns the day in month of the local machine time or in utc (0 - 6).
+Returns the day in month of the local machine time or in utc (0 - 6).

 ---